-2.1 Electricity Statement of Opportunities
+2.1.
+Electricity Statement of Opportunities

-AEMO is required to publish an ESOO annually under clause 3.13.3(q) of the NER.
-The ESOO provides information that can help stakeholders plan their operations over a ten-year outlook period, including information about the future supply demand balance.
+AEMO is required to publish an ESOO annually under clause 3.13.3(q)A of the NER.
+The ESOO provides information that can help stakeholders plan their operations over a 10-year outlook period, including information about the future supply demand balance.

-The ESOO also indicates when generation or demand management capacity or augmentation of the power system is required to meet the reliability standard, using probabilistic modelling to determine the regional USE at an hourly resolution.
+The ESOO also indicates when generation or demand management capacity or augmentation of the power system is required to meet the reliability standard and the interim reliability measure, using probabilistic modelling to determine the regional USE at an hourly resolution.
 This involves using time-sequential, security-constrained optimal dispatch simulations, incorporating Monte-Carlo simulations.
-AEMO compares the probability-weighted USE assessment against the reliability standard, and identifies potential future breaches.
-Detail on this approach and assumption can be found in the ESOO methodology document.2
+AEMO compares the probability-weighted USE assessment against the reliability standard and the interim reliability measure, and identifies potential future breaches.
+Detail on this approach and assumption can be found in the ESOO methodology document.3

-AEMO then publishes details of any forecast LRC where the reliability standard may be breached.
-AEMO generally does not take further action to ensure a response to any potential breaches of the reliability standard identified in the ESOO.3 The purpose of the ESOO is to provide technical and market data that informs the decision-making processes of Market Participants, new investors and jurisdictional bodies as they assess opportunities in the NEM over a 10-year period.
+AEMO then publishes details of any forecast LRC where the reliability standard may be breached, or any forecast where an interim reliability exceedance occurs.
+AEMO generally does not take further action to ensure a response to any potential breaches of the reliability standard identified in the ESOO.3 The purpose of the ESOO is to provide technical and market data that informs the decision-making processes of Market Participants, new investors and jurisdictional bodies as they assess opportunities in the NEM over a 10-year period_The ESOO is also used as an input in the RERT-procurement of RERT and interim reliability-reserves and forms the basis of the reliability forecast that will inform any reliability instrument request as part of the Retailer Reliability Obligation (RRO).